google/digitalbuildings/tools/scoring/README.md

 - Canonical entities

-  Generally speaking, any entity with a noncanonical type is not scored.
+  Generally speaking, any solution entity with a noncanonical type is not used as a basis for scoring.
 This is especially relevant in the context of `result_reporting`; that value is derived from only those entities which did not link to virtual devices.

 - Missing types